MSoup/dave-blog/source/_posts/How-to-Enable-End-to-End-Encryption-Between-Cloudflare-and-Github-Pages.md

 ---
-title: How to Enable End to End Encryption Between Cloudflare and Github Pages
+title: (Guide) How to Enable End to End Encryption Between Cloudflare and Github Pages
 tags:
     - encryption
     - web hosting